 Happy Passover: Chocolate Dipped Coconut Macaroons

 The bane of my childhood candy experience was a Mounds Bar.
 I just didn’t get it.
-I would bite into the chocolate nugget, which would immediately give way to a grainy, chewy, grassy interior, that in my opinion had no rightful place in a candy bar.
-I was mystified by my friends who bought supersized packages of Almond Joys to scarf down when we were at the movies.
-Every halloween when my brothers and I would pile our loot in the middle of the kitchen table, gloating, eyeing and sizing trade-ups, my chocolate covered coconut bars were the first to go with no regrets.
-Unfortunately, my brothers were not so keen on coconut either, so the negotiating could get ugly.
+I would bite into the promising chocolate nugget, which would immediately give way to a chewy, shredded, nutty interior, that, in my opinion, had no rightful place in a chocolate bar.
+It was clearly the texture that I did not like.
+I was mystified by my friends who bought super-sized packages of Almond Joys to scarf down when we were at the movies.
+Every halloween when my brothers and I would pile our loot in the middle of the kitchen table, gloating and eyeing trade-ups, my chocolate covered coconut bars were the first to offer up with no regrets.
+Sadly, my brothers were not so keen on coconut either, so the negotiating could get ugly.

-It baffles me that my family loves coconut.
-As a result, I have slowly, with time, age and parental compromise, learned to like coconut.
-I’ve come to terms with its flaky texture and appreciate its nuttiness in a sea of sweetness.
-I eat it now, unforced, and prefer it paired with dark chocolate.
-Sometimes I make macaroons, a jumble of coconut bound together with egg white and, ahem, condensed milk.
-Yes, the milk is icky-sweet, but it seems to yield the best juicy soft interior, which is what distinguishes a great macaroon – and alleviates its propensity to dryness.
-I’ve followed a recipe from Ina Garten from time to time, but switch out some of the sweetened coconut with unsweetened.
-It helps to tamp down excessive cloyiness.
-And I always dunk them in dark chocolate, which has a magnificent grounding effect on, well, everything.
+I eat coconut now – unforced – and prefer it paired with dark chocolate.
+Sometimes I make macaroons, a jumble of coconut bound together with egg white and condensed milk.
+Yes, the milk is icky-sweet, but it seems to yield the best juicy-soft interior, which is what prevents dryness and distinguishes a great macaroon.
+I’ve followed a recipe from Ina Garten from time to time, but switch out some of the sweetened coconut with unsweetened, which I find reduces excessive cloyness.
+Oh, and I always dunk them in dark chocolate, of course – which has a magnificent grounding effect on, well, everything.

 Chocolate Dipped Coconut Macaroons

 Makes about 24

 8 ounces sweetened shredded coconut